mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 One way of interpreting this is by viewing it as a measure of how far off the model is from the desired result (this measure is hereby called error).
 An error of 0 would mean that the model is spot on, 1 and -1 would mean that there are still improvements to be made.
 By averaging up the errors a CNN's predictions make on a set of images, you will be able to get a gauge of how well a set of parameters are doing.
 The greater the average error, the more inaccurate the predictions are, which prompts you to change the current set of parameters.

-<p>Lets take the example of the case were we have 3 images.
+<p>Lets take the example of the case where we have 3 images.
 Suppose the errors of an algorithm trying to predict the actual labels of these images are 0, 1, and -1.
 If we sum up all these errors we should get the total error so 0 + 1 + (-1) = ...
 0?
 Even if we average it out it would still be 0.
 <!-- <img src="/imgs/you-dont-say.jpg", width="40"></p> -->

 That does not mean that the predictions the CNN made are all correct.
 The problem lies in the method error is accumulated.
 As there are both positive and negative errors, they will cancel each other out but thankfully simple modification will fix this.
 By squaring the errors you will force all errors to be positive.